 16. Be Exclusive

 If you are yet to launch your offering, consider starting out as an invite-only service.
 This will create a sense of exclusivity and intrigue users.
 If users think your service sounds worthwhile, they’ll go out of their way to find a recommendation.
 One of the most recent services to try this is the Clubhouse app — and it has gained a large amount of attention using the tactic.

 17. Turn Customers into Insiders

 If you already have customers paying for products and services, there are still ways to create a sense of belonging to a special group.
 One option is to ask customers for feedback on what you’re doing well and where you could improve.
 You can ask informally on social media, send out short surveys, or have interviews with your most committed clients.
 Another option is to give loyal customers sneak peaks about upcoming changes at the company or allow them to be the first to try out new services.
 Finally, you can invite customers to events to celebrate milestones at your company.

-The virtual assistants at MYVA360 know exactly what to do to improve your word of mouth marketing.
+The virtual assistants at MYVA360 know exactly what to do to improve your word-of-mouth marketing.
 We have customer service experts, social media managers, digital marketers, and more.
 Receive support for every aspect of your marketing strategy, as well as for other areas of your business.
-Use this coupon, exclusive for our blog readers, to receive 10 percent off all the virtual assistant services from MYVA360.
+Schedule a consultation to receive 10% off all the virtual assistant services from MYVA360.